michalsi/Reading-list/README.md

 ### December
 - [The Complete Software Developer's Career Guide: How to Learn Programming Languages Quickly, Ace Your Programming Interview, and Land Your Software Developer Dream Job](https://www.goodreads.com/book/show/35674293-the-complete-software-developer-s-career-guide) by John Z. Sonmez
 - [The Pragmatic Programmer: Your Journey to Mastery](https://www.goodreads.com/book/show/50701156-the-pragmatic-programmer)by Andy Hunt, David Thomas
+- [Grokking Algorithms An Illustrated Guide For Programmers and Other Curious People](https://www.goodreads.com/book/show/22847284-grokking-algorithms-an-illustrated-guide-for-programmers-and-other-curio) by Aditya Y. Bhargava